What happens if I get caught driving after a DUI suspension in Okaloosa County?

 Call an Okaloosa County Criminal Defense Lawyer

-With over 14 years of experience practicing criminal defense in Okaloosa County, I have the knowledge, expertise, and experience to secure the best possible results for my clients.
+I have been practicing criminal defense in Okaloosa County since 2001.
+I have the knowledge, expertise, and experience to secure the best possible results for my clients.
 My #1 priority if you were caught driving on a DUI suspension will be to keep you out of jail.

 Call Flaherty Defense Firm at (850) 243-6097 and I’d be glad to discuss your case with you and explain exactly how I would defend you.
 The consultation is free, so call us today.